jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-02-strangers-1-simon-gonedeck.md

 ## The First Degree of Separation

-To begin this series, I reached out to my friend, Simon Gonedeck.
+To begin this series, I reached out to my friend, Simon Gondeck.
 He's an entrepreneur and web developer for his own consulting company, [MG Web Partners](http://www.mgwebpartners.com/).
 Besides catching up with an friend, I wanted to probe him about starting a company.
 Simon did not disappoint.
 In our conversation, he went over that and so much more.